Alberto del Canto

 Alberto del Canto (c.
-1547 - 1611), formally Alberto Vieira do Canto, was a Portuguese noble, military captain, and conquistador who explored northern Mexico, where he was the founder of several cities.
+1547 - 1611), formally Alberto Vieira do Canto, was a Portuguese noble, military captain, and conquistador who explored northern Mexico on behalf of the Spanish Empire, where he was the founder of several cities for the Viceroy of New Spain.

 Biographical synthesis

 Birth and youth

 In 1547 he was born in Praia da Vitória of the Azores, son of Mr. Sebastião Martins do Canto and Mrs. Maria Dias de Vieira.

 Foundations in North America

 Trip to America

 It is not clear how and when he arrived in New Spain.
 Some authors say that he embarked from the Islands of Castile in 1562.

 However, there is certainty of his presence in 1562 in New Spain in Zacatecas to the region of San Martín and Mazapil since he was recruited by Francisco de Ibarra. which was part of the early explorations of the newly established Nueva Vizcaya 1554.
 He was definitely not part of the other group of explorers from the east entering through Tampico with the Carbajal and de la Cueva group in 1560.